mreiferson/mreiferson.github.com/posts/nsq_roadmap.md

 where they'd like to see improvement.

 Additionally, the landscape has changed in the intervening years since we first started working on NSQ.
-The proliferation of interest in Go, and its growing status as the lingua franca of distributed systems, has contributed to an incredible explosion of libraries and projects that have vastly improved the tool-chest for application developers.
+The proliferation of interest in Go, and its natural application as a language for building distributed systems, has contributed to an incredible explosion of libraries and projects [[1]](#footnote_1) that have vastly improved the tool-chest for application developers.

 Given all that, it's important to reflect on the state of things, the set of features and use cases that NSQ currently supports, and be able to outline a roadmap for where we want to be.
 After all,